doc4d/docs/website/translated_docs/es/API/entitySelectionClass.md

 #### Descripción

-The `.and()` function <!-- REF #entitySelectionClass.and().Summary -->combines the entity selection with an *entity* or *entitySelection* parameter using the logical AND operator<!-- END REF -->; it returns a new, unordered entity selection that contains only the entities that are referenced in both the entity selection and the parameter.
+The `.and()` function <!-- REF #EntitySelectionClass.and().Summary -->combines the entity selection with an *entity* or *entitySelection* parameter using the logical AND operator<!-- END REF -->; it returns a new, unordered entity selection that contains only the entities that are referenced in both the entity selection and the parameter.

 *   If you pass *entity* as parameter, you combine this entity with the entity selection.
 If the entity belongs to the entity selection, a new entity selection containing only the entity is returned.
 Otherwise, an empty entity selection is returned.
 *   If you pass *entitySelection* as parameter, you combine both entity selections.
 A new entity selection that contains only the entities that are referenced in both selections is returned.
 If there is no intersecting entity, an empty entity selection is returned.